Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkbehaviour.md

 ### NetworkBehaviour Pre-Spawn Synchronization

 There can be scenarios where you need to include additional configuration data or use a `NetworkBehaviour` to configure some non-netcode related component (or the like) before a `NetworkObject` being spawned.
 This can be particularly critical if you want specific settings applied before `NetworkBehaviour.OnNetworkSpawn` being invoked.
-When a client is synchronizing with an existing network session, this can become problematic as messaging requires a client to be fully synchronized before you really know "it is safe" to send the message and even if you send a message there is the latency involved in the whole process that might not be convenient and can require additional specialized code to account for this.
+When a client is synchronizing with an existing network session, this can become problematic as messaging requires a client to be fully synchronized before you know "it is safe" to send the message and even if you send a message there is the latency involved in the whole process that might not be convenient and can require additional specialized code to account for this.

 `NetworkBehaviour.OnSynchronize` allows you to write and read custom serialized data during the `NetworkObject` serialization process.